stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/CONTRIBUTING.md

 # 🚀 The Application Script (ct/AppName.sh)

-- You can find all Coding standards, as well as the structure for this files [here](https://github.com/community-scripts/ProxmoxVE/blob/contributor_guide/.github/CONTRIBUTOR_GUIDE/ct/AppName.md).
+- You can find all coding standards, as well as the structure for this files [here](https://github.com/community-scripts/ProxmoxVE/blob/contributor_guide/.github/CONTRIBUTOR_GUIDE/ct/AppName.md).
-- These Scripts are responsible for Container creataion, setting the necessery varibles and handels the update of the Application.
+- These Scripts are responsible for container creation, setting the necessary variables and handles the update of the application.

 ---

 # 🛠 The Installation Script (install/AppName-install.sh)

-- You can find all Coding standards, as well as the structure for this files [here](https://github.com/community-scripts/ProxmoxVE/blob/contributor_guide/.github/CONTRIBUTOR_GUIDE/install/AppName-install.md).
+- You can find all coding standards, as well as the structure for this files [here](https://github.com/community-scripts/ProxmoxVE/blob/contributor_guide/.github/CONTRIBUTOR_GUIDE/install/AppName-install.md).
-- These Scripts are responsible for the installation of the Application.
+- These scripts are responsible for the installation of the application.

 ---